DonatoJP/settle-challenge/README.md

 - A backend application, running with `nodemon` for hot-reloading on port 3000 (http://localhost:3000)
 - A `dev` database in MongoDB

 The backend application on dev mode does not communicates with FixerIO to retrieve data from it.
 Instead, it loads a Mock component that uses data saved on its filesystem to answer client's requests.
 To make it a little bit more real, it returns rates with a difference of +/- 10% from the original.
+Reloading any rate multiple times will result in a constant change of the "Original Fee" value.

 ## Production Environment